Olivia (Twelfth Night): Depictions in film and on stage

 One of Shakespeare's most popular plays, Twelfth Night has been produced for both the stage and film multiple times.

 Stage

 In 2009, Shakespeare in the Park put on a production starring Anne Hathaway as Viola and Audra McDonald as Olivia.

-In 2014, Mark Rylance played the role in an all-male production that ran in repertory with Richard III (in which Rylance played the title role).
+In 2014, Mark Rylance played the role in an all-male production in New York that ran in repertory with Richard III (in which Rylance played the title role).
 He won the Tony Award for Best Featured Actor in a Play for his performance as Olivia.
 He had previously played the role in 2002 and 2012 at Shakespeare's Globe in London.

 In 2017/18, Kara Tointon played the role at the Royal Shakespeare Theatre in Stratford-upon-Avon.

 Film

 In the first film version of the play, made in 1910, Julia Swayne Gordon depicted Lady Olivia.

 Helena Bonham Carter played Olivia in Trevor Nunn's film, Twelfth Night.

 In 2006 the play was adapted into a modern retelling titled She's the Man, starring Amanda Bynes as Viola and Laura Ramsey as Olivia.